roshanlodha/NRMA/MANUSCRIPT.md

 ### Key Findings

 #### Optimality and Completeness
 In our problem, optimality was defined as a rotation order assignment in which no single swap would benefit all students involved in the swap.
 Completeness was defined as both an equal number of students assigned to each rotation order as well as all students being assigned to exactly 1 rotation order.
-In the case that the number of students was not 0 in the moduli space `k`, completeness was defined as a difference of no more than 1 student between the most filled and least filled rotation group.
+In the case that the number of students was not $0$ in the moduli space $k$, completeness was defined as a difference of no more than 1 student between the most filled and least filled rotation group.
 Linear sum optimization provides an optimal solution by definition.
 Completeness was ensured by matrix padding.

 #### Limitations
 Real world behavior in rotation order selection is poorly modeled by a uniform distribution.
 Sampling of students preferences reveals high preferences for certain rotation orders.
 In practice, we found that rotation order 4 > rotation order 3 > rotation order 2 > rotation order 1 (Table 1).